Q1: What certification/license types utilize this eLicensing system?

 Q8: Will OEMS still mail me a certification card?
 What can I use when working as an EMT?
 When will I get my certification card?

 OEMS no longer mails EMS certification cards.
-Once your initial or recertification application has processed, your certification card will be emailed directly to you.
+Once your initial or renewal application has processed, your certification card will be emailed directly to you.
 You may also retrieve your card from your eLicensing account.
 Please visit https://www.mass.gov/how-to/change-information-on-your-ems-certification-card-or-request-a-duplicate-card for instructions.

 Q9: How can I change the name on my EMT certification?